International Finance Corporation

 Series B in 2013

-Organica Water, Inc. is a wastewater design-build company specializing in innovative solutions for the treatment and recycling of wastewater.
-Founded in 1998 and based in Budapest, Hungary, the company has expanded its operations internationally, with locations in Princeton, New Jersey; New Delhi, India; Shanghai, China; and Jakarta, Indonesia.
-Organica provides a range of products and services that allow clients to construct and manage biological wastewater treatment plants in urban and residential areas.
-Its offerings include the Organica Bluehouse, a pre-assembled wastewater treatment solution; the Organica Biomodule, which supports biofilm growth; and the Organica Scallop Discfilter for removing suspended solids post-treatment.
-The company is recognized for its Fixed-Bed Biofilm Activated Sludge technology, which creates energy-efficient systems that integrate into existing infrastructure while promoting the reuse of treated wastewater.
-With a diverse clientele that includes large municipalities and multinational companies, Organica has successfully implemented over 75 treatment plants globally and continues to invest in research and development to enhance its technology.
+Organica Water, Inc. is a wastewater design-build company that specializes in innovative solutions for the treatment and recycling of wastewater.
+Founded in 1998 and headquartered in Budapest, Hungary, the company has evolved from its initial focus on the Hungarian market to become a global leader in Fixed-Bed Biofilm Activated Sludge technology.
+Organica offers a range of products and services that allow clients to construct and manage space-efficient biological wastewater treatment plants, which seamlessly integrate into urban and residential environments.
+Its offerings include the Organica Bluehouse, a pre-assembled wastewater treatment solution, and the Organica Biomodule, which supports the biofilm carrier for treatment processes.
+Additionally, the company provides operational supervision and process control software to enhance efficiency.
+With a diverse clientele that includes large municipalities and multinational corporations, Organica Water operates internationally, with locations in the United States, India, China, and Indonesia, and has established a strong presence with numerous operational references and ongoing projects worldwide.

 Flexenclosure